joseph-r-hamilton/joseph-r-hamilton.github.io/_posts/2017-12-15-Blog-Baby-Steps-01.md

 Ah yes....

 1. Follow the guide to create a blog...
 DONE the rest for tomorrow.
-+ Add a post
+1. Add a post
-- Create a development branch
+1. Create a development branch
-- Use Jekyll locally on laptop
+1. Use Jekyll locally on laptop
-- Use Jekyll locally on home network
+1. Use Jekyll locally on home network
-- Experiment with themes
+1. Experiment with themes

 Now why is markdown doing that?
 Sigh... well, I'm learning markdown here too.
 But seriously, it looks nasty to start a numbered list with lower case roman numerals.
 OK... a [bug](https://github.com/github/markup/issues/991).
 Lovely.
 Glad I picked up a [markdown editor](https://remarkableapp.github.io/) despite how likely I will be using vi or any ole' text editor.
 Unless... this is a problem only IN the markdown editor...
 No.  This editor supports multiple "styles" and this works fine in styles other than GitHub.

 Sheesh.
 Let's push it and check...

+OK.
+Good news and bad news.
+As I expected, the GitHub hosted rendition of the Jekyll produced blog is using whatever CSS I specified or none at all.
+So it does what it would do as raw HTML.
+The bad news?
+The HTML produced is different.
+Sigh... so markdown is apparently widely open to interpretation?
+Hmm...